MicrosoftDocs/Dynamics-365-Operations.de-de/articles/human-resources/hr-develop-performance-management-overview.md

 ### <a name="review-detail"></a>Beurteilungsdetails

 Sie können Ihre Ziele in die Beurteilungsdetails übernehmen und diese kommentieren.
-Sie können auch Kompetenzen einrichten und kommentieren.
+Sie können auch Kompetenzen einrichten und kommentieren.<!--note from editor: Suggested, in the spirit of using the fewest words to say the same thing.-->

 ### <a name="measurements"></a>Messungen